 Fentanyl has become a significant problem over the last couple of years to the point that it’s been asked, “is Fentanyl the New Heroin?”.
 But what is Fentanyl?
 Is it as deadly or even deadlier than heroin?
 Where does it come from?

 Fentanyl is a synthetic opiate created by Belgian doctor Paul Janssen during the 1960s.
-Similar to natural opioids such as heroin or opium it is a narcotic, a derivative from the Greek for stupor.
+While fentanyl is chemically similar to natural opiates such as heroin or opium, fentanyl is completely man made substance, which means it is actually an opioid.
+All of these substances, whether completely man made (opioid) or naturally occurring (opiate), are referred to as narcotics.
+The word narcotic is from the Greek narkotikon, which means to “be numb.
 Fentanyl is a schedule II drug in the United States.
-Quantities larger than 10 grams on a first offense can result in a penalty of five years as well as large fines, larger quantities and number of offenses significantly raise both potential incarceration and judicial fine amount.
+Quantities larger than 10 grams on a first offense can result in a penalty of five years as well as large fines.
+Larger quantities and a number of offenses significantly raise both potential incarceration and the judicial fine amount.

 What is Fentanyl?